acetous/NeatBlog/README.md

 **Do ONLY let the `web` folder be accessible through the web.**<br />
 Otherwise everyone will be able to read your database configuration by just calling `http://your-domain.com/config/databases.yml` from the web.

+## You're done!

+View `http://your-domain.com` for your new blog or `http://your-domain.com/backend` for writing new content.

 ## Feel free to contribute!